 How to do it: Do some research within your company and online to think of interesting prompts for bingo.
 Then send out the card to the employees.
 The first person to completely fill out their bingo card wins, so this event can last for over a full day.
 This activity is great for keeping employees engaged beyond a single meeting.

 Share An Item At Your Desk

-What it is: Just as the name describes it, employees share an item at their desk.
+What it is: Just as the name describes, employees share an item at their desks.
 Show and tell has been a classic for years, but employees rarely get a chance to open up about things important to them.
 This remote activity works particularly well for new employees or employees matched through LEAD.bot.